spiceai/samples/cdc-debezium/sasl-scram/README.md

 Also ensure that you have the `spice` CLI installed.
 You can find instructions on how to install it [here](https://docs.spiceai.org/getting-started).

-You will also need `psql` or another Database client (i.e. DBeaver) to connect to the Postgres database.
+You will also need `mysql` or another Database client (i.e. DBeaver) to connect to the MySQL database.

-`curl` is required to register the Debezium Postgres connector.
+`curl` is required to register the Debezium MySQL connector.

 ## How to run